What Are Tension Headaches?

 Tension headaches are dull pain, tightness, or pressure around your forehead or the back of your head and neck.
-Some people say it feels like a clamp squeezing the skull.
-Often called stress headaches, they’re the most common type for adults.
+Some people say it feels like a clamp squeezing their skull.
+They’re also called stress headaches, and they’re the most common type for adults.

 There are two types:

-- Episodic tension headaches happen less than 15 days per month.
+- Episodic tension headaches happen fewer than 15 days per month.

 - Chronic tension headaches happen more than 15 days a month.